nightblade9/dungeons-of-the-sultanate/README.md

 # Development Environment Setup

+- Install MongoDB and PostgresQL (latest versions)
+- Open IDEA > New project > repository root
+- Click "project" (top-left of IDE) and choose Project Files; then, for each project, find the `build.gradle` under the root of each project, right-click, and pick `Link Gradle project`.
+Wait for IDEA to process the prjects ("Gradle" window on the right side, the two-way arrow circle icon should be white, not grey)

 ## Configurating OAuth2

 You need to configure OAuth2.
 First, create a new `src/main/java/resources/application-dev.yml` file with the required OAuth2 configuration: